nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 ```

+* **The Identity Granted:** If the machine passes this test, the SPIRE Server issues it a foundational certificate representing the server itself: `spiffe://mycompany.internal/windows-server-node`.
+* **Why is this needed?** This acts as the "foundation of trust."
+The central SPIRE Server will *only* listen to requests for application certificates if those requests come from a machine that holds this foundational node certificate.

-* **Rule 2: Trusting the .NET Application (Workload Registration)**
+**Rule 2: Trusting the .NET Application (Workload Registration)**
+Now you define the rule for your specific application running on that machine.

-We tell the SPIRE Server: *"If a trusted Windows Server asks for an app identity, and the OS guarantees the app is running under the `DOMAIN\svc_thumbnailer` Windows account, give it the Thumbnail Maker identity."*
+* **What it means:** *"If a trusted Windows Server asks for an application identity, and the Windows Operating System itself guarantees the application making the request is running under the `DOMAIN\svc_thumbnailer` Windows account, give it the Thumbnail Maker identity."*
+* **The Configuration Command:**
 ```powershell
 spire-server.exe entry create `
     -spiffeID spiffe://mycompany.internal/thumbnail-maker `